 Some of the positives of this pillow are the unique and supportive design that also helps babies with reflux.
 The removable cover is fully machine washable.
 In addition, the easy carry handle helps put this pillow within easy reach.

 Unfortunately, some reviewers noted that the curved design made the baby slide off the pillow while others found it uncomfortable.
-Amazon reviewers rated it 3.4 out of 5-stars.
-It costs from $ to $$.

 Which Pillow Should You Buy?